mcneb10/swcnoops/README.md

 A reverse engineer of the server to run the game Star Wars Commander privately.
 This first version has just enough APIs to provide a set of bases that can be attacked.

-This is a standalone webserver to bring this great back to players who miss it as much as I do.
+This is a standalone webserver to bring this great game back to players who miss it as much as I do.
 To use the server

 1) Change config class to point to the root directory of the asset bundles and layouts